-Prerequisite: Stagecraft I or consent of instructor.
+Prerequisite: Stagecraft I (DRAM-141) or consent of instructor.
 This course is a continuation of Stagecraft I, is lecture/lab oriented, and focus is directed to all aspects of technical theatre not included in Stagecraft I. These may include, but are not limited to, audio production, lighting, computer-aided design, costuming, makeup, and specialized scene painting techniques.
+Course offered even fall semesters.